MicrosoftDocs/Viva/Viva/glint/driver-impact-report.md

 ---

-# UUse the Viva Glint Driver Impact report
+# Use the Viva Glint Driver Impact report

 Drivers are the factors that affect employee engagement; a driver's *impact* is described as its correlation with employee engagement in the current world of work.
 Strengths and Opportunities (S&Os) for creating focus areas and action plans are derived from driver impact data.